-I am a UKCP registered Psychotherapist offering short, medium and long term counselling and individual psychotherapy for adults, as well as counselling for couples in Long Eaton (East Midlands) and London.
+I am a UKCP registered Psychotherapist offering short, medium and long term counselling and individual psychotherapy for adults in Long Eaton (East Midlands) and London.

 If you're thinking of beginning counselling or entering into psychotherapy then that's great - it could be something that has a healing and truly growthful impact on your life.
 Finding the therapist that 'fits' for you, someone who you feel you can open up to and trust is important, so if you're interested in the potential of working together the first step would usually be for us to have a brief (up to 15 - 20 minutes) free and confidential phone call to talk about the possibility of working together.
 The next step would then be an initial session.